Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Contacts for high myopia are made for wearers who need stronger minus powers than many standard spherical lens ranges provide.
 The available power range differs by product, so the lens must cover the prescription needed for each eye.
 A stronger power alone does not determine the right lens because fit, material, base curve, diameter, and replacement schedule also matter.

 Extended-range products such as Biofinity XR may fit some wearers whose prescriptions fall outside the standard Biofinity sphere range.
-Biofinity XR is a reusable monthly silicone hydrogel lens made with Aquaform Technology, and the combined Biofinity and Biofinity XR range extends to -20.00 D. If your high myopia also includes astigmatism, you need the exact toric or extended-range toric lens prescribed rather than a standard spherical option.
+Biofinity XR is a reusable monthly silicone hydrogel lens made with Aquaform Technology.
+If your high myopia also includes astigmatism, you need the exact toric or extended-range toric lens prescribed rather than a standard spherical option.

 Contacts for Myopia and Astigmatism